-For the fourth year in a row, the Dublin Police Department is collecting donated toys for local kids who may otherwise not receive a gift this holiday season.
-The “Fill A Cruiser” toy drive is in partnership with Get Behind The Badge initiative directed at helping families of first responders in need.
+(Dublin, Ohio) — For the fifth year, the Dublin Police Department is collecting donated toys for local kids who may otherwise not receive a gift this holiday season.
+The Fill-A-Cruiser toy drive is in partnership with the Get Behind the Badge initiative directed at helping families of first responders in need.

-Those who want to participate in this year’s Fill A Cruiser event may drop off unwrapped gifts at the Dublin Justice Center between 10 a.m. and 1 p.m.
+Those who want to participate in this year’s Fill-A-Cruiser event may drop off unwrapped gifts at the Dublin Justice Center (6565 Commerce Parkway) between 10 a.m. and 1 p.m.
 Saturday, Dec.
-3. Donations from residents can be made from their vehicles as there will be a drive-thru area outside the Justice Center.
+2. Donations can be made from their vehicles as there will be a drive-thru area outside the Justice Center.

-To help represent all age groups, please consider donating presents for children in two age categories: newborn to 10 years old and 11 to 17 years old.
+To help all age groups, community members are asked to donate presents for children in two age categories: newborn-10 years and 11-17 years old.
 Gift cards are also accepted and can make enjoyable gifts for young adults.
-Additionally, Get Behind The Badge uses gift cards to purchase clothing or other items needed for winter
+Additionally, Get Behind the Badge uses gift cards to purchase clothing and other items needed for winter.

-“We want to extend a huge thank-you to Get Behind The Badge, who will make sure first responder families and local kids in need won’t be forgotten this holiday season,” Páez affirms.
+“We’re grateful to our generous Dublin community for their continued support of this program and the need it serves,” says Chief Páez.
+“We also extend a huge thank-you to Get Behind the Badge for their efforts to ensure first responder families and local kids in need won’t be forgotten this holiday season.”

-Last year’s “Fill A Cruiser” event collected more than 500 toys for families as well as cash and gift card donations that went to purchase winter coats and other clothing for more than 100 kids.
+Last year’s Fill-A-Cruiser event benefited more than 160 families.
+Additional cash and gift card donations were used to purchase winter coats and other clothing items for more than 100 kids.